Quantum fields for unitary representations of Thompson's groups F and T: Short-distance behaviour of the -point functions Short-distance behaviour of the n-point functions

 \end{remark}

-{ In the context of conformal field theory an expression such as (\ref{eq:2ptdyadicpair}) for standard dyadic pairs is especially suggestive: here is a prototype for what could be a good definition. \begin{prototypedefinition} The \emph{scaling dimension} $h_\alpha$ for the ``field'' $\widehat{\phi}^\alpha(x)$ is
+In the context of conformal field theory an expression such as (\ref{eq:2ptdyadicpair}) for standard dyadic pairs is especially suggestive.
+We therefore propose the following prototype definition for the analogue of the scaling dimension. \begin{definition} The \emph{scaling dimension} $h_\alpha$ for the field $\hat{\phi}^\alpha(x)$ is